vportens/push_swap/README.md

 **note** : (If you have 10 ra to do and 12 rb it's the same as 10 rr and 2 rb)
 Repeat it along all the number in the lst a,
 Then I push the element with the minimun move to make in all list a,
-And reapete that till I do not have element in lst a, push back all element from b to a and put the first element to the top.
+And repeate that till I do not have element in lst a, push back all element from b to a and put the first element to the top.